Christina, Queen of Sweden: Patronage of the arts

 Christina has been described as the "Minerva of the North" due to her strong support of arts and academics.
 In 1645, Christina invited Hugo Grotius, the author of Mare Liberum, to become her librarian, but he died on his way in Rostock.
 That same year she founded Ordinari Post Tijdender ("Regular Mail Times"), the oldest currently published newspaper in the world.
 In 1647, Johann Freinsheim was appointed as her librarian.
 During the Thirty Years' War, Swedish troops looted books from conquered territories and dispatched them to Sweden to win favour with Christina.
-After the Battle of Prague (1648), when her armies looted Prague Castle, many of the treasures collected by Rudolph II were brought back to Stockholm.
+After the Battle of Prague (1648), when her armies looted Prague Castle, many of the treasures collected by Rudolf II were brought back to Stockholm.
 Thus, Christina acquired a number of valuable illustrated works and rare manuscripts for her library.
 The inventory drawn up at the time mentions 100 an allerhand Kunstbüchern ("a hundred art books of different kinds"), among them two world-famous manuscripts: the Codex Argenteus and the Codex Gigas.

 In 1649, 760 paintings, 170 marble and 100 bronze statues, 33,000 coins and medallions, 600 pieces of crystal, 300 scientific instruments, manuscripts, and books (including the Sanctae Crucis laudibus by Rabanus Maurus) were transported to Stockholm.
 The art, from Prague Castle, had belonged to Rudolf II, Holy Roman Emperor and had been captured by Hans Christoff von Königsmarck during the Battle of Prague and the negotiations of the Peace of Westphalia.
 By 1649–1650, "her desire to collect men of learning round her, as well as books and rare manuscripts, became almost a mania", Goldsmith wrote.
 To catalog her new collection she asked Isaac Vossius to come to Sweden and Heinsius to purchase more books on the market.